-I’m a senior lecturer in Multiplatform Broadcast Journalism and Broadcast Media at the University of Brighton and a visiting lecturer in writing and storytelling across various courses and disciplines.
-I love nothing more than getting my students to work with industry professionals, talent and other students and showing them how to learn on the job, network and find out what the media world really looks like.
-I teach like I produce telly (and write), always looking for the most interesting and relevant way to tell a story, dig deeper and have more fun.
+Until 2016, I was a senior lecturer in Multiplatform Broadcast Journalism and Broadcast Media at the University of Brighton and a visiting lecturer in writing and storytelling across various courses and disciplines.
+I loved nothing more than getting my students to work with industry professionals, talent and other students and showing them how to learn on the job, network and find out what the media world really looks like.
+I taught like I produce telly (and write), always looking for the most interesting and relevant way to tell a story, dig deeper and have more fun.

 As an academic, my research was largely about TV chefs and their role in the British food revolution over the last 20 years.
 My book ‘Taste and the TV Chef, how TV Taught us to Eat’ tells the story modern British food culture that I argue TV created and sold to the world.
 Here’s one of the articles already published in Journal of Media Practice that sets the scene.